dstergiou/deltasec/content/services/igaming.md

 * [WLA Security Control Standard:2016](https://www.world-lotteries.org/services/security/security-control-standard-scs)
 * [eCOGRA self certification](http://ecogra.org/srs/)

-If you find the above interesting, or you need additional information, dont' hesitate to contact us.
+If you find the above interesting, or you need additional information, don't hesitate to contact us.
 Use any of the social buttons below and get in touch!